BMIRDS/deepslide/README.md

 *If you email me with questions about this repository, I will not respond.
 Open an issue instead.*

+We have made the [143 WSI test set](https://bmirds.github.io/LungCancer/) available for evaluating this and other methodologies.
+Details on using these images are provided on the main dataset page.

 ![alt text](figures/figure-2-color.jpeg)

 ## Requirements